Richard E. Wootton:

 Heather has received acknowledgments in numerous scholarly legal articles on Workplace Law issues for extensive research performed while she was Research Assistant to University of Denver Sturm College of Law Professors Rachel Arnow-Richman and Nantiya Ruan.

 Heather is a current member of and has served as Student Liaison and Membership Committee Contributor for the Rhone Brackett Inn of Court.
 She is also a member of the Colorado Trial Lawyers Association, Colorado Bar Association, and El Paso County Bar Association.
+She is currently on the Editorial Committee for Trial Talk, a bimonthly publication by CTLA.

-Lee K. Rosenbaum, of Counsel:
+Lee K. Rosenbaum, Retired:

 Mr. Rosenbaum was born in New York City, New York.
 Lee graduated from Deerfield High School in Illinois, and furthered his education at Macalester College in St. Paul, Minnesota.
 He graduated Magna Cum Laude.
 He is a member of the Omicron Delta Epsilon, the National Honor Society of Economics, Pi Sigma Alpha, and the National Political Science Honor Society.
 Lee received his Juris Doctorate Degree from Tulane University.
 He is licensed in the states of Colorado and North Carolina as well as Federal District Court.
 He has handled cases all around the United States.
 Lee started his career as a prosecutor in New Orleans Parish, Louisiana under Harry Connick.
 He moved to Colorado Springs, Colorado in 1983.
 Mr. Rosenbaum’s first position in Colorado was as a Deputy District Attorney for the El Paso County District Attorney’s Office.
 He prosecuted a multitude of criminal cases including numerous First Degree Murder cases for four years.
 When he left the office, he was Assistant Chief Prosecutor in charge of all the County Courts in El Paso County.

 Mr. Rosenbaum opened his own practice in 1987.
 He initially practiced in areas of criminal law, personal injury and civil litigation.
 He now limits his practice to personal injury and complex commercial litigation.
 He has also been certified as a mediator.
 Mr. Rosenbaum is a member of the Colorado Bar Association Ethics Board.
 He is a hearings officer for the Colorado Bar Association’s Fee Dispute Committee.
 He has volunteered on the District 12 School Board.
-Mr. Rosenbaum is of Counsel for the law firm of Rosenbaum & Wootton, P.C.

 Meet Our Staff